jmetzger/training-mysql-einsteiger/json.md

 ## Setting a specific index for json

 ```
-alter table events add browser_resolution_x INT GENERATED ALWAYS AS (browser->"$.resolution.x"),
+alter table events add browser_resolution_x INT GENERATED ALWAYS AS (browser->"$.resolution.x");
-# Npt working yet with index, because there is no index
+-- Not working yet with index, because there is no index
 explain select id, browser->'$.name' as browser from events where browser_resolution_x = 1600;

 # Set the index